DoD-Platform-One/bbtoc/process/Package Maintenance Tracks.md

 - Proposed timeline.
 - Release-notes question/notice content.
 - Communication plan link (required for all requests before execution).
-- Sponsor (required when a package enters or remains Big Bang Integrated).
+- Sponsor (required when a package enters or remains Big Bang Maintained; Big Bang is the sponsor for Big Bang Integrated packages).

 ### Externally Visible Status Model